Harshita-capsitech/EmailDocs/CallTranscription/voice_sample.md

-# Voice Recording & Verification Module
+# Voice Recording Module

 ---

 ## 1. Overview

-The Voice Recording & Verification module provides a secure mechanism for verifying a user’s identity using voice biometrics.
-It is integrated into the Profile section and is designed with clear separation of concerns between UI, AI verification, and backend persistence.
+The Voice Recording module provides a secure mechanism for collecting a user’s voice sample.
+It is integrated into the Profile section and ensures clear separation of concerns between the UI, voice sample collection, and backend persistence.

 ### Goals
-- Enable voice-based identity verification
+- Collect voice samples for further verification or processing
 - Prevent storage of raw biometric data in core systems
-- Provide clear auditability of verification status
+- Provide clear auditability of sample collection status
-- Ensure extensibility for future biometric workflows
+- Ensure extensibility for future workflows involving voice data

 ### Non-Goals
+- Voice authentication or verification at login time
 - Long-term storage of voice samples
-- Voice authentication at login time
 - Multi-factor biometric comparison

 ---